Kos is a popular tourist destination in the Greek islands of the Dodecanese.

 OVERALL RISK : LOW

 Kos is a very safe city to travel to.
 Tourists are unlikely to experience any crime or violence.
-The only concern is petty crime on the streets, but if you apply the basic precaution measures, your trip should go smoothly.
+The only concern is a petty crime on the streets, but if you apply the basic precaution measures, your trip should go smoothly.

 TRANSPORT & TAXIS RISK : LOW